Vlasiy Sinyavskiy

-Vlasiy Sinyavskiy (born 27 November 1996) is an Estonian professional footballer who plays as a midfielder for the Czech First League club Bohemians 1905 and the Estonia national team.
+Vlasiy Sinyavskiy (born 27 November 1996) is an Estonian professional footballer who plays as a midfielder for the Czech First League club Baník Ostrava and the Estonia national team.

 Club career

 He started his professional career in Narva for JK Narva Trans, where he scored 2 goals in 19 caps in Meistriliiga.
 In January 2016, he moved to Nõmme Kalju FC, where he played 24 games in 3 seasons and scored 3 goals in total.
 He was also on a short-term loan in Tulevik, where he scored 2 goals in 19 games.
 In February 2021, he joined another Meistriliiga side Flora, where he scored 12 goals in 70 games in a span of 3 seasons.
-In February 2021, he joined a FORTUNA:LIGA side MFK Karviná, where he spent 17 months before joining 1.
+In February 2021, he joined a Czech First League side MFK Karviná, where he spent 17 months before joining 1.
 FC Slovácko.
 He spent 3 seasons in Uherské Hradiště before joining Bohemians 1905 in july 2025.

+On 6 January 2026, Sinyavskiy signed a three-year contract with Baník Ostrava with option.